Last updated on June 7th, 2026 at 05:50 am

 What If You Want to Buy Again After Selling?

-Judge’s approval: If the new house is a primary residence and the deal makes financial sense, judges usually approve.
-They don’t want you homeless.
+Judge’s approval is required if the new house is a primary residence.
+If the deal makes financial sense, judges usually approve — they don’t want you homeless.

 The Bottom Line